ignatiusmb/mauss.dev/workspace/content/routes/posts/aria-label-vs-title-attribute/+article.md

 ---
 date: "2023-11-03T18:00:00+07:00"
-title: Accessibility! aria-label vs. title attribute
+title: "ARIA: aria-label vs. title attribute"
-description: What's the difference and which one should you choose between these two.
+description: What's the difference, and which one should you use?
 tags: [accessibility, html]
 ---

-The title attribute is read by screen readers, but so does aria-label.
-They seem to serve the same purpose, so what's the difference?

-Title allows you to add a native tooltip on hover, so if you're not planning to make you own tooltip but needs or wants your element to have one, then add a title attribute.
-On the other hand, aria labels are supported by default and are used by screen readers.
-It's not to say that title isn't read by screen readers, but aria is the preferred choice for accessibility support.

-My recommendation is to use `aria-label` and roll your own tooltip based on the contents of the label using CSS attribute selectors and pseudo-elements.
-It will be better than relying on the `title` tooltip from browsers that cannot be styled or doesn't zoom with the rest of the elements in some cases.
-For more complex stuff, you may need to implement a custom one based on your needs and specifications.
+The title attribute and aria-label can both provide accessible labels — screen readers will typically read either.
+At first glance, they seem interchangeable.
+But they serve different purposes, and the choice depends on your intent.

+The title attribute adds a native browser tooltip on hover.
+If you want a tooltip and don't plan to build your own, using title is convenient.
+However, it comes with limitations: it can't be styled, it doesn't always zoom properly, and support across assistive tech can be inconsistent.

+aria-label, on the other hand, is purpose-built for accessibility.
+It's consistently supported by screen readers and preferred when you want to label an element without showing visible text.

+**My recommendation**: use `aria-label` for accessibility, and build your own tooltip using CSS based on its value.
+This gives you full control over styling, positioning, and behavior — something the native title tooltip doesn't offer.
+Here's a simple example to get you started:

 ```css
 /* arrow pointing to the element */